-Additionally, new furnaces are created to work with other high-efficiency HVAC products, such as air conditioners.
-The air conditioner blowers offer your heating system an extra bump so it can deliver cool air around your home efficiently.
+Additionally, new furnaces are crafted to integrate with other high-efficiency HVAC products, such as air conditioners.
+The air conditioner blowers offer your heating system an extra lift so it can deliver cool air around your home efficiently.
 Special features like variable speed motors will also help decrease noise associated with operating your equipment and easily meet your family’s airflow needs.

 - Making certain that your system receives regular maintenance by a trained technician can keep your system operating at its top performance.

 - Zoning systems enable you to heat or cool only specific areas of your home, so you wont have to pay to heat or cool spaces that you aren’t using.

 - Having a programmable thermostat allows you to set the temperature in your home around your schedule.
 They can be programmed to give you the comfort you desire when you’re home and increase or decrease the temperature while you’re not around, helping you save on utility costs.